lisuzanne94/PharmAssist/README.md

 })
 ```
 ## Medication List Additions with Search Bar Integration
+Users can add a new medication regimen to their list through a form that integrates search bar functionality to find the correct medication.
 <img src="frontend/src/images/add-medication.gif"></img>
-When users add a new medication to their regimen, they start by typing in the brand name of the medication.
-As they type, a GET request to the NIH'S RxNav API is performed with their input through axios.
+The user starts by typing in the brand name of the medication.
+As they type, a GET request to the RxNav API is performed with their input through axios.
 If a valid medication is found, the result is displayed and available for the user to select.

 ```javascript
 //frontend/src/components/medication_form/medication_create_form.js